The Doc is In

 As a part of our work with the Westside Neighborhood Clinic our residents spend two half-days per week working with the City of Long Beach’s homeless clinic.
 Half of this time is spent in the LB Public Health Department and, since 2016, the other half is spent going out to provide care in the community.

-Since 2016 our program has been collaborating with The Center, an organization that has been providing a variety of health, social, advocacy, legal, and service programs to the LGBTQ community in the Greater Long Beach area for over three decades.
+Since 2016, our program has been collaborating with The Center, an organization that has been providing a variety of health, social, advocacy, legal, and service programs to the LGBTQ community in the Greater Long Beach area for over three decades.
 Our collaboration serves both our program and The Center’s needs.
 We receive state-of-the-art training to provide high quality and culturally humble care to members of the LGBTQ+ community.
-In turn, we are able to serve as providers of care for this substantially underserved population, addressing everything from appropriate preventive care to transgender care across the spectrum.
-We will be starting a biweekly evening clinic at The Center in the 2019-20 academic year in order to provide onsite care to this patient population and decrease barriers for access to quality primary care.
-We are also starting an ongoing transgender care clinic within the residency program practice.
+In turn, we are able to serve as providers of care for this substantially underserved population, addressing everything from culturally-competent preventative care to transgender care across the spectrum.
+Most recently, we have started a monthly transgender hormone replacement therapy clinic, where our residents can rotate to receive additional training in initiation, maintenance, and titration of HRT.
+We will also be starting a biweekly evening clinic at The Center in the 2020-21 academic year in order to provide on-site care to this patient population and decrease barriers for access to quality primary care.